ashryaagr/Fairness.jl/docs/src/measures.md

 # Measures

-In MLJFair, measures are callable structs.
+In Fairness, measures are callable structs.
 Their instances are also available to be called directly.

 The instances can be called by passing fairness tensor to it.
 Its general form is metric(ft::FairTensor; grp=nothing).
 The instances have multiple aliases for convinience.